IgniteUI/help-topics/topics/02_Controls/igSpreadsheet/01_Adding_igSpreadsheet.md

 });
 ```

-> **Note:** If you want the spreadsheet to load and work with Xlsx files then you need an aditional resource in the igLoader configuration: `resources: "igSpreadsheet,igExcel.LoadSaveXlsx"`.

-In case you are going to create a new excel file instead of loading your own file, you can load only `igSpreadsheet` but if you need to load an external file, please note that you will have to load additionally `igExcel.LoadSaveXlsx` resource.
+> **Note:** In case you are going to create a new excel file instead of loading your own file, you can load only `igSpreadsheet` but if you need to load and work with Xlsx files, please note that you will have to load additionally `igExcel.LoadSaveXlsx` resource.

 In the following topic you can find more about the `igLoader` and how to work with it.

 [Adding Required Resources Automatically with the Infragistics Loader](using-infragistics-loader.html)